youzan/systemtap-toolkit/README.md

 Description
 ===========

 This is [@YouZan] systemtap toolkit to online analyze the complicated problem on production with heavy load.
-All tools are based on my favorite linux tracing/probing tool [systemtap].
+All tools are based on the amazing linux tracing/probing tool [systemtap].

 Any guys which want to know  what the hell it is in the user space and kernel space should be to learn [systemtap] which is awesome tool:)